-The PV facility will include sub-surface powerlines leading to a proposed switching station (to be shared with the proposed Harvard 2 Solar facility).
-The switching station will have a development footprint of approximately 1.5ha.
+The PV facility will include sub-surface powerlines leading to a proposed switching station (to be shared with the proposed Harvard 1 Solar facility).
 From the switching station, grid connection to the Eskom Harvard Substation will be via an approximately 3.4km long 132kV (or higher) overhead powerline located to the east of Remainder of Portion 8 of Farm Spes Bona No. 2355 on the western edge of Remainder of Farm 2300.
-The overhead powerlines will run adjacent to existing overhead lines located within the existing servitude.
+The overhead powerlines will run adjacent to existing overhead line located within the existing servitude.
+The proposed grid connection is included in the proposed Harvard 1 NEMA Application.

-Associated infrastructure includes the internal access roads, office buildings with ablutions, maintenance sheds, inverter-transformer stations on concrete pads, battery storage banks/containers, A construction and operational laydown area is also included.
+Associated infrastructure includes the internal access roads, office buildings with ablutions, maintenance sheds, inverter-transformer stations on concrete pads, battery storage banks/containers, sub-surface powerlines leading to the switching station.
+A construction and operational laydown area is also included.
 The entire site will be fenced off.